Regiment: Historical origin

 The French term régiment is considered to have entered military usage in Europe at the end of the 16th century, when armies evolved from collections of retinues who followed knights, to formally organised, permanent military forces.
 At that time, regiments were usually named after their commanding colonels, and disbanded at the end of the campaign or war; the colonel and his regiment might recruit from and serve several monarchs or countries.
 Later, it was customary to name the regiment by its precedence in the line of battle, and to recruit from specific places, called cantons.
-The oldest regiments which still exist, and their dates of establishment, include the French 1st Infantry Regiment (1479), the Spanish 9th Infantry Regiment “Soria” (1505; originally called Tercio de Nápoles), the Swedish Life Guards (1521), the British Honourable Artillery Company (1537) and the King's Own Immemorial Regiment of Spain, first established in 1248 during the conquest of Seville by King Ferdinand the Saint.
+The oldest regiments which still exist, and their dates of establishment, include the French 1st Infantry Regiment (1479), the Spanish Infantry Regiment "Soria" No. 9 (1505), the Swedish Svea Life Guards (1521) and the British Honourable Artillery Company (1537).

 In the 17th century, brigades were formed as units combining infantry, cavalry, and artillery that were more effective than the older, single-arms regiments; in many armies, brigades replaced regiments.
 Organisation and numbers did not follow any standardised pattern between or within armies during this period, with the only common factor being that each regiment had a single commander.